weiland/webapp-boilerplate/README.md

-# Webapp HTML5 Boilerplate
+# Node Webapp HTML5 Boilerplate

-Simple Frontend HTML5 Boilerplate with main focus on angular.js, ember.js and ampersand.js.
+Simple Node.js HTML5 Boilerplate

 This project is still in beta!